-While a declining economy is closing the door on a lot of new construction, it is opening a window for renovation.
-Refurbishing and reusing is an attractive option for homeowners and commercial enterprises that might have built from scratch in more extravagant times.
+While a declining economy is closing the door on a lot of new construction, it’s opening a window for renovation.
+Refurbishing and reusing are attractive options for homeowners and enterprises that might have built from scratch in more extravagant times.

-This is a window of opportunity for decorative concrete contractors who can help customers make an old floor look like new again.
-And since most buildings have a concrete floor somewhere, from a home basement to a commercial warehouse, the potential market is sizeable.
+This is an opportunity for decorative concrete contractors who can help customers make an old floor look new again.
+From a home to a warehouse, most buildings have a concrete floor somewhere, so the potential market is sizeable.

-Of course, the first step in making an old concrete floor look new is getting rid of everything that makes it look old.
+The first step in making old concrete floors look new is getting rid of everything that makes them look old.
 In this case, past is prologue.
-The original floor covering or finish not only determines what is required to strip and prep the floor but may impact the look of the finished project as well.
+The original floor covering or finish doesn’t only determine what’s required to strip and prep the floor.
+It may also impact the look of the finished project.

-Materials that may need to be removed or repaired include grout, sealers, polymeric coatings, and adhesives and mastics for carpet or tile.
+Materials that may need to be removed or repaired run the gamut.
+They include grout, sealers, polymeric coatings, and adhesives and mastics for carpet or tile.
 There are two general methods for stripping concrete floors: mechanical and chemical.
-The choice between the two depends on several factors, including what material must be removed, job-site limitations, and what equipment and expertise are available.
+The choice between the two depends on several factors.
+These include what material must be removed, job-site limitations, and what equipment and expertise are available.

 Mechanical Concrete Stripping

 Another aggressive mechanical stripping technique is scarifying.
-This can be thought of as a compromise between blasting and grinding.
-A scarifying machine looks like a grinder, but its “star cutters” operate in three dimensions, breaking up the surface below.
+This is a compromise between blasting and grinding.
+A scarifying machine looks like a grinder.
+However, its “star cutters” operate in three dimensions, breaking up the surface below.
 This makes scarifying well suited for removing tough materials such as mastics, epoxies and nonskid coatings.
 It also profiles the concrete for better adhesion of overlays or for thick coatings.

 Shawn Halverson of Surfacing Solutions Inc. in Temecula, Calif., adds: “For an overlay, grinding or scarifying is great.
 It cleans the sealer off and profiles the floor in the same step.”

 “We go through eight levels of grit to grind and polish a floor,” says Cuviello.
 “The one we start with depends on the condition of the floor.
 Removing coatings or glues requires lower (coarser) grit.
 The lowest available is 6, but we usually start at 30 to prep.
-The coarser the grit you have to use to prep the floor, the longer it takes for the next grit to refine the concrete and the longer the overall process takes.
+The coarser the grit used to prep the floor, the longer it takes for the next grit to refine it.
+And overall the longer the process takes.
 The higher the starting grit, the less work it is for the contractor.”

 Sylcox recommends grinding to give old concrete a fresh, clean look.
 “The cream layer takes so much abuse,” he says.
-“Start with a 30 grit to take the cream off and get to the nice exposed aggregate that you can now polish or seal.”
+“Start with a 30 grit to take the cream off.
+Get to the nice exposed aggregate that you can now polish or seal.”